 Your Absolute Dermatology & Skin Cancer Center specialist offers prescription-strength wart medications containing salicylic acid.
 These topical medicines will cause peeling of the skin leading to the removal of warts layers at a time.
 This can be used at home in conjunction with stronger, in-office procedures.

 Don’t live with warts or molluscum contagiosum when simple treatments that are available at Absolute Dermatology & Skin Cancer Center can remove them.
-Call the office orsend us a message to book an appointment on our contact page.
+Call the nearest office, or send us a message to book an appointment on our contact page.

 References and Resources: